vseryakov/backendjs/README.md

   Subscribe to account events delivered via HTTP Long Poll, a client makes the connection and waits for events to come, whenever somebody updates the account's counter or send a message or creates a connection to this account the event about it will be sent to this HTTP connection and delivered as JSON object.
 This is not a persistent queue so if not listening, all events will just be ignored, only events published since the connect will be delivered.
-To specify what kind of events needs to be delivered, `match` query partameters can be specified which is a
+To specify what kind of events needs to be delivered, `match` query parameter can be specified which is a
   RegExp of the whole event body string.

   *Note: On the server side there is a config parameter `subscribeInterval` which defines how often to deliver notifications, by default it is 5 seconds which means